andre-lergier/hslu-studio-web-2/readme.md

   - Autoprefixer: https://github.com/postcss/autoprefixer

 # Docker
+I use docker to handle all the stuff on my [DigitalOcean](digitalocean.com)-Server.
 - [Configuration tutorial](https://www.digitalocean.com/community/tutorials/how-to-secure-a-containerized-node-js-application-with-nginx-let-s-encrypt-and-docker-compose)
 - [Another nice tutorial](https://www.digitalocean.com/community/tutorials/how-to-build-a-node-js-application-with-docker)

 ## Docker installation and useful commands
 The following part can be ignored, these are just useful commands about docker for myself.